epicosy/nexus/TUTORIAL.md

 # Maestro Platform
-Maestro is platform that provides an accessible means of performing automated repair of software vulnerabilities isolated environments and in an out-of-the-box manner.
+Maestro is a platform that provides an accessible means of performing automated repair of software vulnerabilities in isolated environments and in an out-of-the-box manner.
 Maestro has a decentralized and microservice-based architecture based on Docker containers.
 Maestro is composed of an orchestration component, Nexus, and two components Orbis and Synapser, that respectively convert tools and benchmarks into microservices.
 To integrate a tool or benchmark in Maestro, a developer only needs to develop a plugin for its respective component, Synapser or Orbis.
 For Nexus, the plugin connects with Synapser and Orbis, and it is necessary for each tool/benchmark pair.

 ![Maestro architecture](maestro_arch.png)